 Filipino Community Organizations in Northern Territory

-The Filipino Aussie Society was formed in 1990, the society is involved in providing services to its members, ranging drom driving lessons, computer classes, recreational activities including music arts (instrument, voice, song-writing)and chess games as well as outreach support for members in times of need.
+The Filipino Aussie Society was formed in 1990, the society is involved in providing services to its members, ranging from driving lessons, computer classes, recreational activities including music arts (instrument, voice, songwriting)and chess games as well as outreach support for members in times of need.

 The Katherine Filipino Australia Association (KFAANT) is also active in the annual Harmony Day events, as well as fundraising activities by Miss KFAANT and Filipino community celebrations such as the Philippine Independence Day and Christmas celebrations.

 The Mabuhay Multicultural Association, the association is the Filipino Association in Alice Springs.
 The membership of the Association extends beyond Alice Springs to Yulara, Tennant Creek, Renner’s Springs, Waite River Station and other areas around Alice Springs.

 The main goal of the association is to bring together the Filipinos for social occasions, as well as to share their heritage and traditions with the Alice Springs community.
 The Association is also active in welcoming new Filipino arrivals and introducing them to the community.

 One of the highlights of the community events celebrated in August is the Barrio Fiesta.
 The annual festival first started in 1996 which showcases traditional dance, music, food and the many aspects of Filipino culture.
 Other events include the Philippines Independence Day on 12 June.
 They also observe and celebrate the religious occasions of Easter and Christmas, as well as christenings and weddings.